pivotal/docs-tap/install-gitops/eso/vault.hbs.md

     Where:

-    - `EKS-CLUSTER-NAME` is the name as it appears in `eksctl get clusters`
+    - `CLUSTER-NAME` is the name of your cluster.
     - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
     - `MY-REGISTRY` is the container registry to which the Tanzu Application Platform images are located.